Kr0bat/CS351-Password-Manager/README.md

 # CS351-Password-Manager

-A password manager created for our Cybersecurity class
+A password manager created for NJIT's CS 351 - Introduction to Cybersecurity

+Created by Yezen Armout & Karim Gueye